Kansas Senator Steve Fitzgerald Compared Planned Parenthood To Nazi Death Camp

-Planned Parenthood is a controversial organization depending on whom you ask, but it might be a first that someone publicly compared them to a Nazi death camp, but Senator Steve Fitzgerald seemed to have no issue with the claim.
+Planned Parenthood is a controversial organization depending on who you ask, but it might be a first that someone publicly compared them to a Nazi death camp, but Senator Steve Fitzgerald seemed to have no issue with the claim.
 It seems that the Kansas Senator’s real problem began when Planned Parenthood actually sent him a thank you note.
 The reason they did this was that one of Fitzgerald’s constituents made a donation to Planned Parenthood in the Senator’s name.

 It seems pretty obvious that he was not very happy about them making the donation and made sure to let his frustration be known, and compared them to that of Dachau, which was one of Nazi Germany’s numerous death camps.
 He claimed in a statement to Planned Parenthood…